Import/Export

 In addition to switching the render presets to the corresponding renderer, these scene elements will then be loaded or converted specifically for the renderer - provided the corresponding formats also support this.
 This applies in particular to:

-By default, Cinema 4D supports the old renderers (standard/physical renderer) and, of course, the default Redshift renderer.
+By default, Cinema 4D supports the old renderers (standard/physical renderer) and, of course, the preset Redshift renderer.

 Cinema generates the following for the following selections: